-ESS & topic WB ESS2 key requirements Key requirements in the KR Working conditions and labor management Labor force protection GRM Written labor management procedures; Terms of employment; Non-discrimination and equal opportunities.
+Working conditions and labor management Labor force protection Written labor management procedures; Terms of employment; Non-discrimination and equal opportunities.
 Development of labor management plans incl.
 Contractor's ESMP.
 Child labor prohibition; Forced labor prohibition.
-GRM should be in place for direct and contracted workers. legal framework Written employment contract required, including procedures and employment conditions.
+Written employment contract required, including procedures and employment conditions.
 Non-discrimination and equal opportunity requirements exist.
 No provision for Labor Management Plans.
 Child labor prohibited.
 No forced labor is allowed.
+GRM GRM should be in place for direct and contracted workers.
 No specific GRM process for employees working with individual employment contracts.
-Grievance registration and follow-up procedures are available through OHS Categories of Detailed procedure for each project.
+Grievance registration and follow-up procedures are available through the Law on Appeals of Citizens.
+OHS Detailed procedure for each project.
 There are requirements for labor protection, training of specialists, documentation of incidents, preparation for overcoming situations, and solving problems.
 Monitoring performance, health and safety.
-Categories of workers the Law on Appeals of Citizens.
 No detailed procedure for the project.
 There is a requirement for labor protection, training, and documentation of incidents.
-No such classification. workers.
+Categories of Categories of workers No such classification. workers.
 Minimum age of workers. defined.
 An employee can be a person over 16 years of age.
 In exceptional cases, in agreement with the representative body of the organization's employees or the authorized state body in the field of labor, persons over 15 years of age may be hired.
-Students who have reached the age of 14 can enter into an employment contract with the written consent of one of the parents (guardian, custodian) or guardianship authority to perform light labor in their free time from school that does not cause Employment permissible for 14 plus age, but with guardian permission.
+Students who have reached the age of 14 can enter into an employment contract with the written consent of one of the parents (guardian, custodian) or guardianship authority to perform light labor in their free time from school that does not cause harm to health and does not disrupt the learning process.
+The consent of the parents (guardian, trustee) is given in Employment permissible for 14 plus age, but with guardian permission.
 Persons aged 18 years are not permitted to work under difficult and unsafe working condition.

-disrupt th • The cons (guardiar nealth and does not ne learning process. sent of the parents n, trustee) is given in application), and the parents (along wit guardian, trustee) h the minor sign an lent contract.
+writing (application), and the parents (guardian, trustee) along with the minor sign an employment contract.